fluxapps/MultiAssign/README.md

 ```
 ###Installation
 ##Install Router
-The Subscription-Plugin needs a Router-Service to work.
+The MultiAssign-Plugin needs a Router-Service to work.
 Please install the Service first:

 You start in your ILIAS root directory